mbukowski/leetcode-python/0002. Add Two Numbers/description.md

 - Space complexity: linear $O(n)$ - we create new linked list, but if we reuse existing one we could make it without declaring extra space

+### Follow up

+What if the the digits in the linked list are stored in non-reversed order?
+For example:

+`(3 → 4 → 2) + (4 → 6 → 5) = 8 → 0 → 7`

+Simple solution would be to reverse the order and use a general solution Another possibility is to add numbers as we would do and in case we encounter a carry 1 we correct all remaining values

 ### Solution

 https://leetcode.com/problems/add-two-numbers/solutions/127833/add-two-numbers/